-After the interview we will analyse what you have said.
-We will use the outcomes you have said to make a survey.
+After the interview we will analyse what your child has said.
+We will use the outcomes they have said to make a survey.
 We will ask several groups to take this survey to say what outcomes they think are the most important.
 These groups include children and young people, their carers, healthcare professionals and researchers.
-You can take the survey too.
+You and your child can take the survey too.
 The most important outcomes will be included in future research.

-We will also look at the outcomes that were most important to you.
+We will also look at the outcomes that were most important to your child.
 We will compare these to what other patients and carers that we have interviewed have said.
 We will look for any common themes.
-We may publish this with some quotes from your interview.
-We will make sure anything we use is anonymous, and that you can't be identified from it.
+We may publish this with some quotes from your child's interview.
+We will make sure anything we use is anonymous, and that your child can't be identified from it.